 As a school, we have a policy of zero tolerance towards bullying of any nature (see our anti-bullying policy).
-We recognise that bullying of children with SEND is particularly sensitive, especially when the children either are not aware they are being bullied or they struggle to communicate their experiences.
-The playground and school are always patrolled during playtimes and lunchtimes and members of staff -often the class teachers and members of the senior leadership team- are always available to listen and intervene where there is any suggestion of bullying.
+We recognise that bullying of children with SEND is particularly sensitive, especially when the children may not be aware they are being bullied or they struggle to communicate their experiences.
+The playground and school are always patrolled during playtimes and lunchtimes and members of staff - often the class teachers and members of the senior leadership team - are always available to listen and intervene where there is any suggestion of bullying.

-We teach children that bullying is everyone's responsibility and encourage them to come forwards if they think another child is being bullied.
+We teach children that bullying is everyone's responsibility and encourage them to come forward if they think another child is being bullied.
 We will also investigate complaints of bullying from parents.

-In the year 2017-18, we had 6 complaints of bullying of children with SEND, all of which were investigated thoroughly.
+In the year 2019-20, we had 6 complaints of bullying of children with SEND, all of which were investigated thoroughly and resolved to the satisfaction of all parties.